-Permanent Orders for Child Custody are the permanent and final custody orders that are “in the best interests of the child”.
+Permanent Orders for Child Custody / Parenting Time for Same-sex couple are the permanent and final custody orders that are “in the best interests of the child”.
 For more in-depth information about Child Custody issues for Same-Sex couples, click here.

 Either spouse may be required to pay “Child Support”.
 Child Support money is to be used to benefit the child/children.
 Who pays Child Support is based on a variety of factors: